NaNcmyk/artXtension/README.md

 <br>

+And voilà!
 See your masterpiece featured--front and center!--in your favorite art museum's collection 😍

 ![MoMA collection](/moma.jpg)